Toni Morrison's 'Beloved' becomes latest flashpoint in Virginia gubernatorial race - Local News 8

 Youngkin released an ad on Monday that features Laura Murphy, a Fairfax County mother and conservative activist, who spearheaded a campaign against “Beloved,” the 1987 Pulitzer Prize-winning novel.
 The campaign began after Murphy claimed it gave her son, a high school senior at the time, nightmares.
 The ad fits into the Youngkin campaign’s broader strategy of seeking to pit McAuliffe against parents.

+McAuliffe seized on the issue at his Tuesday night rally with President Joe Biden.
+“This is his closing message.
+Glenn Youngkin is promoting banning book by one of America’s most prominent Black authors.
+Just the fact he is even discussing this brings shame here to the commonwealth of Virginia.”

-McAuliffe responded to the Youngkin ad by accusing the Republican of trying to “double down on the same divisive culture wars that have fueled his campaign from the very beginning,” charging the strategy with being “a racist dog whistle” that looked to “to gin up support from the most extreme elements of his party.”
+The Democrat had earlier responded to the ad by accusing his GOP opponent of trying to “double down on the same divisive culture wars that have fueled his campaign from the very beginning,” charging the strategy with being “a racist dog whistle” that looked to “to gin up support from the most extreme elements of his party.”

 Youngkin, however, has been undeterred, and has continued to use parents’ involvement in public education as the centerpiece of his stump speech in the final weeks of the campaign ahead of Tuesday’s election.

-Note: This story has been updated with McAuliffe’s remarks Tuesday night.